← All varieties

 Apple

-Received for testing at the New York Station in 1888 from Peter M. Gideon of Excelsior, Minnesota.
-Clearly identified as belonging to the Blue Pearmain class, as evidenced by the form and colors of the fruit, the characteristic large dots, the blue bloom, and the color, texture, and quality of the flesh.
-Demonstrates the tendency characteristic of Blue Pearmain types to shrivel when held too long in storage.
+Originated with Peter M. Gideon, Excelsior, Minnesota, about 1880.
+Received for testing at the Geneva Station (New York) in 1888 from Gideon himself.
+It is clearly of the Blue Pearmain class, as shown by the form and colors of the fruit, the characteristic large dots, the blue bloom, the color, texture, and quality of the flesh, and the tendency of the fruit to shrivel when held too long in storage.
+Its hardiness fits it for northern latitudes, where, alone, it is worth cultivating.

 Tree

-Vigor and growth habit: Tree vigorous; almost an annual bearer, alternating lighter with heavier crops.
-On average satisfactorily productive.
+Almost an annual bearer, alternating lighter with heavier crops; on the average satisfactorily productive.
+(Bearing habit from Beach only.)

 Fruit

-Size: Above medium to large; desirable in size.
+Size: Above medium to large (Beach); large (Hedrick).

-Cavity: Moderately broad to broad, acuminate or acute, deep, indistinctly furrowed, often with greenish or red russet spreading out upon the base of the fruit.
+Cavity: Moderately broad to broad, acuminate or acute, deep, indistinctly furrowed, often with greenish or red russet spreading out upon the base of the fruit (Beach describes this spreading russet as forming "rays" — Hedrick's phrasing).

-Calyx: Small or medium, closed or slightly open; lobes long, acuminate or acute.
+Calyx: Small or medium (Beach) or small (Hedrick), closed or slightly open; lobes long, acuminate or acute.

-Basin: Shallow to moderately deep, broad, obtuse to somewhat abrupt, slightly furrowed, wrinkled.
+Basin: Shallow to moderately deep (Beach) or shallow (Hedrick), broad, obtuse to somewhat abrupt (Beach) or obtuse (Hedrick), slightly furrowed, wrinkled.

-Skin: Tough; nearly smooth at base except where the russet spreads out from the cavity but somewhat rough towards the apex.
-Attractive deep yellow or greenish mottled and blushed with orange-red sometimes deepening to a purplish hue, irregularly splashed and striped with deep carmine, and overspread with a thin bloom which produces a rather dull effect.
-When polished the colors become clear yellow and bright dark red and carmine.
+Skin: Tough.
+Nearly smooth at the base except where russet spreads out from the cavity, but somewhat rough towards the apex (Beach; Hedrick notes only that it is rough towards the apex).
+Attractive deep yellow or greenish, mottled and blushed with orange-red, sometimes deepening to a purplish hue (Beach; Hedrick omits the purplish deepening), irregularly splashed and striped with deep carmine (Beach) or carmine (Hedrick), and overspread with a thin bloom which produces a rather dull effect.
+When polished, the colors become clear yellow and bright dark red and carmine (Beach only).
+Dots conspicuous, yellow or russet; small and very numerous toward the calyx, becoming more scattering, larger, irregular, and more often grayish areolar toward the base (Beach); Hedrick describes them only as conspicuous, yellow or russet, and scattering.

-Calyx tube: Rather large, broad, conical or sometimes inclined to funnelform.
+Core/Seeds: Calyx tube rather large, broad, conical or sometimes inclined to funnelform (Beach) or conical (Hedrick).
 Stamens median to basal.

 Uses